awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-create-vault.md

 1. Select **Do not enable notifications**\.
 For this getting started exercise, you will not configure notifications for the vault\.

    If you wanted to have notifications sent to you or your application whenever certain S3 Glacier jobs complete, you would select **Enable notifications and create a new SNS topic** or **Enable notifications and use an existing SNS topic** to set up Amazon Simple Notification Service \(Amazon SNS\) notifications\.
-In subsequent steps, you upload an archive and then download it using the high\-level API of the AWS SDK\.
+In subsequent steps, you upload an archive and then download it using the high\-level API of the Amazon SDK\.
 Using the high\-level API does not require that you configure vault notification to retrieve your data\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazonglacier/latest/dev/images/glacier-create-vault-set-notifications.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazonglacier/latest/dev/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amazonglacier/latest/dev/)